Management of migraine: Antiemetics

-Other Medications
+Other medications

 Intravenous metoclopramide, intravenous prochlorperazine, or intranasal lidocaine are other potential options.
-Metoclopramide or prochlorperazine are the recommended treatment for those who present to the emergency department.
+Metoclopramide or prochlorperazine are the recommended treatments for those who present to the emergency department.
 Haloperidol may also be useful in this group.
 A single dose of intravenous dexamethasone, when added to standard treatment of a migraine attack, is associated with a 26% decrease in headache recurrence in the following 72 hours.
 Spinal manipulation for treating an ongoing migraine headache is not supported by evidence.
 It is recommended that opioids and barbiturates not be used due to questionable efficacy, addictive potential, and the risk of rebound headache.
 There is tentative evidence that propofol may be useful if other measures are not effective.

-Magnesium is recognized as an inexpensive, over-the-counter supplement which can be part of a multimodal approach to migraine reduction.
+Magnesium is recognized as an inexpensive, over-the-counter supplement that can be part of a multimodal approach to migraine reduction.
 Some studies have shown to be effective in both preventing and treating migraine in intravenous form.
 The intravenous form reduces attacks as measured in approximately 15–45 minutes, 120 minutes, and 24-hour time periods, magnesium taken orally alleviates the frequency and intensity of migraines.

 The combination meloxicam/rizatriptan (Symbravo) was approved for medical use in the United States in January 2025.

-Migraine Treatment for Children
+Migraine treatment for children

 For children, ibuprofen or other NSAIDs help decrease pain.
 Triptans are effective, though there is a risk of side effects such as nausea, coronary vasoconstriction, dizziness, paresthesia, flushing, tingling, neck pain, and chest tightness, known as "triptan sensations".
-Additionally, a combination of Cognitive Behavioral Therapy, biofeedback, and relaxation may decrease migraine frequency in children.
+Additionally, a combination of cognitive behavioral therapy, biofeedback, and relaxation may decrease migraine frequency in children.